computerright/ethereum-docs/private-truffle/README.md

 ## pre-reqs

 These instructions assume you have successfully completed the [hello-world](../hello-world) and [private-blockchain](../private-blockchain) tutorials.
 It doesn't matter if you are connected to other nodes.
+It assumes that the primary account (the first one) exists and has ether.

 ## unlock primary account

 The primary account is just the first account in geth.
-Truffle uses this by default unless a specific account is listed in its config (show example).
+Truffle uses this by default unless a specific account is listed in its config.

 If geth is not running cd in to its folder